RedBearAK/toshy/README.md

 > The [Toshy] readme is like a phd thesis paper.
 > -- No_Sandwich3888 on Reddit

 Yes.
 Yes, it is.
-So have some...
+So here are some...

 # ...
 Quick Links!